Workflow Advanced Search Criteria

 These options are helpful because they allow users to interact with workflows more efficiently.
 For example, if a user wants to update a group of items that are already in a specific workflow, they can use search to identify the items in a particular state and perform a bulk update on all objects.
 Additionally, if a user wants to view which items are valid for a particular workflow and which have not yet been initiated they can do so.
 All of these options assist users when working with workflows.

-Performing a Search with Workflows
+Performing an Advanced Search with Workflows

-For more information on the various search criteria and/or the actions that can be taken with a set of search results, refer to the Advanced Search here and child topics in the Getting Started documentation.
+For more information on the various search criteria and/or the actions that can be taken with a set of search results, refer to the Advanced Search topic and child topics in the Getting Started documentation.